Pyt-logo

 However, if you are attending a masquerade carnival ball, there are strict dress codes of historical costume or black tie with masks.

-Types of Traditional Venetian Masks
+Traditional Venetian Masks of the Carnival

 Bauta Mask